 Designing a Makita Brushless Motor with a Purpose

-When Makita talks about purpose-built motors, it means the motor is designed for the tool it’s in.
-It’s easy enough to order whatever size motor you want from China and plop it in a tool to make it go.
-But when you look at not only what the tool is, but how it functions, the accessories you’ll use it, and the materials you’re working with, that changes things.
+When Makita talks about purpose-built motors, they mean they specifically select the motor to match the tool.
+Now, you can order any size motor you want from China and plop it in a tool.
+It will run.
+Makita looks at not only what the tool is, but also how it functions.
+They also consider the accessories it will use and the materials being cut, drilled, and/or fastened.

-Both tools use the same battery and they’re both impact drivers, but the Sub-Compact model is specifically designed to have the lighter weight and power of a 12V tool with a head profile that lets you get it into narrow spaces, so they chose a longer, narrower brushless motor design.
+Both impact drivers use the same battery.
+The design of the Sub-Compact model, however, combines the light weight and power of a 12V tool with a head profile that fits into narrow spaces.
+For this reason, they selected a longer, narrower brushless motor design.

-Other tools, like the 18V X2 AWS Rotary Hammer, are designed specifically to compete with – and even outperform – corded models.
-Makita goes with an 80mm inner rotor design to give us a 1-9/16″ SDS-Max rotary hammer that really does drill faster than the nearly identical corded model it’s built on.
+Other tools, like the 18V X2 AWS Rotary Hammer, compete specifically with—and even outperform—corded models.
+Makita went with an 80mm inner rotor design on these tools.
+It delivered a 1-9/16 in.
+SDS-Max rotary hammer that drills faster than the nearly identical corded model on which it’s built.

 A Closer Look at the Intentional Design

-Makita uses an 80mm outer rotor brushless motors in their 18V X2 chainsaws and string trimmers.
-The design is more compact than an inner rotor, weighs less, and gives Makita the ability to drive higher speed and torque in their direct drive systems.
+Makita uses an 80mm outer-rotor brushless motor in both their 18V X2 chainsaws and string trimmers.
+The compact design makes them narrower than an inner-rotor.
+It also weighs less and lets Makita deliver higher speed and torque in their direct drive systems.

-While there are few downsides to an outer rotor, an inner rotor design gives you more versatility with the length and diameter of the motor.
+While there are few downsides to an outer-rotor brushless motor, inner-rotor designs give you more versatility.
+You can vary both the length and diameter of the tool.
 You’ll find an 80mm inner rotor brushless motor in high-performance tools like Makita’s cordless SDS-Max rotary hammer.
-A 54mm inner rotor design drives their premium line while 44mm and 38mm inner rotor motors expand the compact and Sub-Compact models.
+A 54mm inner-rotor design drives their premium line.
+Finally, 44mm and 38mm inner-rotor motors expand the compact and Sub-Compact models.

 In short, Makita has a variety of options to get the size, shape, and performance dialed in the way the product team envisions it.